Cat flea: Overview

 The cat flea belongs to the insect order Siphonaptera which in its adult stage is an obligatory hematophage.
 Adults of both sexes range from 1–2 mm long and are usually a reddish-brown colour, although the abdomens of gravid females often swell with eggs causing them to appear banded in cream and dark brown.
 Like all fleas, the cat flea is compressed laterally allowing it to slip between the sometimes dense hairs of its host just above the top layer of the skin, resulting in an extremely thin insect that may be difficult to observe even if the host's coat is pure white.
 Cat fleas are wingless.

 The cat flea affects both the cat and the dog worldwide.
 The cat flea can also maintain its life cycle on other carnivores and on omnivores, but these are only chosen when more acceptable hosts become unavailable.
 Adult cat fleas do not willingly leave their hosts, and inter-animal transfer of adult fleas is rare except in animals that share sleeping quarters.
 A flea which becomes separated from its host will often die within hours from starvation.
 It has been found that mortality differs between male and female cat fleas when separated from the host.
 It was found that within two days all male cat fleas were dead, while females became inactive after three days.

 In addition to their role as pests in dogs and cats, cat fleas are responsible for a number of diseases.
 They can cause flea bite dermatitis and the transmission of dog tapeworm to name a few.

+Morphology

+Adult C. felis have developed genal and pronotal ctenidia.
+C. felis also has a longer head compared to C. canis.